1939 Alabama Crimson Tide football team: Tulane

 After their tie with Kentucky, the Crimson Tide dropped out of the weekly AP Poll, and Tulane took the No. 7 position after their victory over Ole Miss.
 In New Orleans, the Crimson Tide was shutout by the Green Wave 13–0 before a crowd of 52,000 at Tulane Stadium.
 After a scoreless first, Tulane took a 6–0 halftime lead when Harry Hays scored a touchdown on a 69-yard reverse.
 Robert Kellogg then scored the Green Wave's other touchdown in the third with his three-yard run.
-The loss brought Alabama's all-time record against Tulane to 12–4–1.